aispl/ais-commons-query/README.md

 ```

 ### Fetching participant names for courses having more than 5 participants, along with the total number of matching participants.

+Again we specify additional criteria to be matched by returned results, but this time we request to transform them into _SearchResults_ instance. _SearchResults_ is a container for holding query results, along with total number of records
+matching given criteria.
+It is very useful, when you want to paginate results using _Selection_ (see examples below),
+in this case you fetch only subset of all records matching criteria, and are aware about the total number of matching records too.

 ```java
 import static pl.ais.commons.query.dsl.transformer.Transformers.asSearchResults;
 import static pl.ais.example.webapp.domain.model.QCourse.course;